jdinh8124/developer-resources/README.md

 # Developer Resoures
-- A repository of resources that helped me grow as a developer created to help others.
+- A repository of resources that helped me grow as a developer and created to help others down a similar path.

 ## Background
 - To be completed